 The window for Metro Rail on-time is one minute.
+An arrival is considered on-time if it is less than zero seconds early or less than 60 seconds late.

 ON-TIME PERFORMANCE - FIXED ROUTE

 Daily On-Time - Metro Bus